Richard Horton (editor): Career

 After completing his early medical training at Birmingham, he joined the liver unit at London's Royal Free Hospital.
 In 1990, he became assistant editor of The Lancet and in 1993 moved to New York as its North American editor.
 Two years later he returned to the UK to become its editor-in-chief.

 Horton served as a medical columnist for The Observer and has written for The Times Literary Supplement and The New York Review of Books.
 In 2003, he published his book about controversies in modern medicine, Second Opinion: Doctors, Diseases and Decisions in Modern Medicine.
 In 2005, as a member of a working party set up by the Royal College of Physicians, he was the chief author of their report into the future of medical professionalism, "Doctors in Society".

 Horton is an advocate for the WHO.
 He has co-chaired a WHO Scientific Advisory Group on Clinical trials registration, chaired the Board of the Health Metrics Network, sat on the External Reference Group for WHO's Research Strategy, and was an external advisory board member for the WHO European Region.
 Horton was the first president of the World Association of Medical Editors, and was a past-president of the US Council of Science Editors (2005–06).
 In 2008, he was appointed to a research and analytical management panel as a Senior Associate of the Nuffield Trust.
 In 2011, he was elected to the US Institute of Medicine.
 From 2011 to 2015 he co-chaired the independent Expert Review Group on Information and Accountability for Women's and Children' Health.

 In 2016, he was appointed by United Nations Secretary-General Ban Ki-moon to an expert group advising the High-Level Commission on Health Employment and Economic Growth, which was co-chaired by presidents François Hollande of France and Jacob Zuma of South Africa.
 In 2017, he served on the Office of the United Nations High Commissioner for Human Rights (OHCHR) High-Level Working Group on the Health and Human Rights of Women, Children and Adolescents.
 In the same year he joined Physicians for Human Rights's board.

 Climate change and health professionals

 A few days after the worldwide mobilisation promoted by the activist movement Extinction Rebellion, Horton asserted in a video that health professionals should involve themselves directly.

+In 2024 Horton wrote in The Lancet advocating for the biorenaissance written about by academic Stephen Boyden.